-Students apply to, and upon matriculation, affiliate with one of the seven Tracks.
+Students apply to, and upon matriculation, affiliate with one of the eight Tracks.
 It is important to note that regardless of a student’s home Track, all courses, faculty and research opportunities at the university remain available.
 A typical student's course of study follows the schedule below:

 Year 1 - Students will typically take two to four courses per semester and will conduct two to four lab rotations over the course of the year.
 Each Track has a faculty Director who helps first-year students select courses and find suitable lab rotations.

 Year 2 – Just prior to the start of the second year, students select a thesis adviser in whose lab they will conduct their doctoral research.
 They also then leave their BBS Track and formally join one of 12 Ph.D.-granting programs.